ImAKappa/pftp/docs/1-Getting-Started/01_language.md

     Something that can understand instructions in a language and execute those instructions

-    For the English language, people are the interpreter.
+    For the English language, a person is an interpreter.

     For Python, it is a piece of software called the Python Interpreter.